-Each student has a responsibility for common areas that are shared by all residents, such as but not limited to lounges, hallways, stairwells, elevators, and community rooms.
-In the event of any damage to a common area, all residents living in that area may be charged unless the person(s) responsible can be determined.
+Each student has a shared responsibility for all residential common areas such as but not limited to: lounges, hallways, stairwells, elevators, and community rooms.
+In the event of any damage to a common area, all residents living in that area may be charged unless the person(s) responsible can be identified.
 The fairest way to make restitution for damages that minimizes the disruption of the community is to bill only those responsible.
 Residents are responsible for the actions of their guests.
 In addition to paying for repairs, the identified resident may be subject to disciplinary action.
-Witnesses are also encouraged to bring information about damages to the attention of a Residence & Commuter Life staff member.
+Witnesses are also encouraged to bring information about damages to the attention of a Housing & Residence Life staff member.
 If the person who caused the damage is not identified, the cost will be divided among the residents of that floor or building.
 Students are responsible for the amount charged and there is no option to appeal common area damage bills.